badlydrawnrob/anki/README.md

     - A question with a `[…]` word
     - A question with a `[missing]` word

+Next, you'll probably want to [add some pretty colors](#add-color-to-your-code) to your code.
+But first, a quick tip on how to keep your Anki deck nice and organised ...

+## Keep it simple, stupid!

+> 100 cards with [one idea](https://github.com/badlydrawnrob/anki/issues/41)&nbsp; >&nbsp; 10 cards with 100 ideas

+Simple is better.
+If you only had 280 characters, what would you say?
+It's good practice to write your flashcards like you'd write code; as clear as possible.
+Imagine you're stupid, writing for your stupid future self — when you look back on your flashcards, they'll make sense.

+- One idea per card
+- Less is more (trim the fat)
+- Keep it concise and relevant (reduce cognitive load)

+A card stuffed with facts will overload the brain.
+I imagine you're trying to learn:

+- A theme, or idea
+- A function, or code snippet
+- Syntax, or high-level documentation

+That's great!
+But.
+Keep your questions clear — perhaps split a hard question into three easy cards — if you're spending more than a minute reviewing each card; reduce, reduce, reduce.
+Simplify it!

 ## Add color to your code